 Watch our video on what is ECC memory?

 Cache is a tiny amount of memory on the processor itself.
-Core processors have an 8MB cache or less.
+CPU cores have an 8MB cache or less.
 Some models have up to 25MB.
-The Xeon E7 CPUs, however, have over 60MB of cache.
+The Xeon E7 CPUs, however, have over 60MB of cache making this machine incredibly powerful.
+The HVEC 10-bit hardware acceleration enables enhanced decoding and encoding of 4K video.

 How fast any given processor works depends on the clock speed.
 Clock speed is the speed in hertz (GHz) at which the processor generates and deploys instructions.
 The faster the clock, the more instructions the CPU can execute per second.

 Speed is not a surefire feature to use when deciding on a processor.
-The reason for this is because the advent of Turbo Boost enables the clock speed to change depending on the workload.
+The reason for this is because the advent of Turbo Boost enables the clock speed to change depending on the workload, providing better performance.

 Clock speed and Turbo boost are usually connected with power dissipation.
 The lower the Thermal Power Dissipation (TDP), the lower the clock speed.
 Higher TDP models usually have higher Turbo Boost ability.
 A Xeon server that has multiple cores will have a lower clock speed.